Stability for two-dimensional plane Couette flow to the incompressible Navier-Stokes equations with Navier boundary conditions: Preliminary

-\begin{proof} Note that $u_2$ satisfies the Dirichlet boundary conditions at $y=0,1$, which is the same as in \cite{Heck}, then the conclusions hold for $u_2$ and we only need to claim that the conclusions hold for $u_1$.
-For simplicity, we suppose that $\mu=1$ here.
+where the constant $C>0$ depends only on $\theta, \alpha.$ \end{lemma} \begin{proof} Note that $u_2$ satisfies the Dirichlet boundary conditions at $y=0,1$, which is the same as in \cite{Heck}, then the conclusions hold for $u_2$ and we only need to claim that the conclusions hold for $u_1$.